top of page

 Zambia: African Pitta & Endemics

-Search for the incredible African Pitta, as well as Black-cheeked Lovebird, Vermiculated Fishing Owl, Chaplin's Barbet, Grimwood’s Longclaw, Bar-winged Weaver, Bamboo Warbler, Black-necked Eremomela, and many miombo specialities!
+Search for the incredible African Pitta, as well as major rarities like Black-cheeked Lovebird, Vermiculated Fishing Owl, Chaplin's Barbet, Spotted Thrush-Babbler, Margaret's Batis, Bamboo Warbler, Grimwood’s Longclaw, and Bar-winged Weaver.
+Lots of superb miombo birding makes this the best tour on which to see African Spotted Creeper, along with other habitat-specific specialists like Black-necked Eremomela, Chestnut-backed Sparrow Weaver, Black-eared Seedeater, and Wood Pipit.
 Our Zambia itinerary, crossing from the remote north-western plains down to the mighty Victoria Falls, is designed to complement the two standard circuits of Angola and Malawi.

 Next Dates